What is Macular Degeneration?

 Macular degeneration is a disease that affects your macula, which is located in the center of your retina at the back of the eye and allows you to see fine details.
 When the macula deteriorates, your central vision becomes blurred, hindering your ability to read or drive.
 This disease is not painful and many people who are diagnosed, especially in the early stages, are able to lead productive lives.

 There are two different forms of Age-Related Macular Degeneration (AMD): Dry AMD or Wet AMD.
 Dry AMD, which is more common, is much more difficult to detect, as vision loss is often gradual and initially may only affect one eye.
 This form of AMD is often a result of thinning tissue in the macula.

-Wet AMD is more serious and accounts for approximately 10% of all AMD cases. (**) When abnormal blood vessels form under the retina, they leak blood or fluid resulting in blurred central vision.
+According to the American Academy of Ophthalmology (2006), Wet AMD is more serious and accounts for approximately 10% of all AMD cases.
+When abnormal blood vessels form under the retina, they leak blood or fluid, resulting in blurred central vision.
 Vision loss may occur quickly.
 Straight lines that appear wavy may be an early indication of Wet AMD.
 If you notice this change in your vision or any other change, you should contact your Ophthalmologist immediately.

 If you’ve been diagnosed with macular degeneration, the good news is that there are now medications available to help slow down your vision loss and allow you to maintain an active lifestyle.
 Since macular degeneration may not be noticed in its early stages, it is very important to maintain regular eye exams, so that we can detect any changes in your vision.